atanashristov/study-vue/vue-3-mastery/03-components-basics/03.36-basic-component-with-template/Notes.md

 app.component('', {});
 ```

 The _first argument_ is the component name.
 Prefer [multi-word names to prevent conflicts](https://vuejs.org/style-guide/rules-essential.html#use-multi-word-component-names).
-Note: use the su named kabob case ('hello-world-item'), all lower case and the words separated by hyphen.
+Note: use the so named kabob case ('hello-world-item'), all lower case and the words separated by hyphen.

+Also, prefix the names with `Base`, `App` or `V` as recommended in the [Vue Style Guide](https://vuejs.org/style-guide/).

 The _second argument_ is the object that defines the component.
 Has the same structure as the Vue app.
 The difference here is that we have `template` property.